 Shortness of breath happens when you do not have the correct breathing technique.
 What ends up happening is you will force your vocal cords even with the supporting air, and no matter how hard you might try to force a sound out of your vocal cords, it will simply not happen if you do not have enough air inhaled.
 Far too often I have seen plenty of singers who gasp for air like fish on land while they are singing, and this is because they do not have a proper breathing technique.

 The problem with breathing techniques is that these should be learned in general, but you as a singer will have to develop your own breathing technique, based on knowing how to actually do it correctly.
-Everybody is different, while one breathing technique might work for you, it will probably not work for all singers, if you want to know more about breathing techniques then check out my recent article Causes of shortness of breath while singing ( 11 Most Common Causes ).
+Everybody is different, and while one breathing technique might work for you, it will probably not work for all singers, if you want to know more about breathing techniques then check out my recent article Causes of shortness of breath while singing ( 11 Most Common Causes ).

 This happens when you force your voice to a point where it is starting to get irritated, in some cases, it also makes your throat inflamed.
 The problem is that once you have strained your voice you put yourself at risk of getting an infection and that will take some time till you get rid of it.
 This strained voice is mostly either due to improper singing technique or oversinging, although in some cases it could be as simple as the singer not getting plenty of rest.

 A lot of singers simply ignore the fact that their body needs to rest in order to heal itself ad to strengthen itself.
-Even if you rest your voice for a couple of hours that doesn’t mean that your body managed to heal itself, at that point you have just given your voice a break.
+Even if you rest your voice for a couple of hours that doesn’t mean that your body managed to heal itself, at that point, you have just given your voice a break.
 If you are practicing to sing in the early hours of the morning you will notice that your voice will simply get exhausted till bedtime arrives.

 This is mostly because after you have practiced singing you will probably still talk most of the day, which doesn’t allow your throat and vocal cords to rest properly.
 While you are sleeping your body repairs the previous day’s injuries, if it is not able to do so and you are continuously forcing your voice you will end up with chronic vocal fatigue.